ajitagupta/100dollarstartup/README.md

 1) Horizontal expansion: serving more customers with different related interests
 2) Vertical expansion refers to going deeper by addressing the same customers with different levels of need.

-## Lesson 12: Increasing Income
+## Lesson 12: Leverage
-Moving on up by increasing income in an existing business is generally easier than starting a new business.
-There are two ways to grow a business:
+A business can be strategically grown using franchising.
+You can split your audience into two grouops and either reach more people with the same message or different people with a new message.
 1) Horizontal expansion: serving more customers with different related interests
 2) Vertical expansion refers to going deeper by addressing the same customers with di